AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md

 ## Salesforce Standard Objects and Access {#salesforce-standard-objects-and-access}

-This lists the Salesforce Standard Objects that Bizible interacts with, as well as the custom fields that we add to these objects once the connection is established and the Bizible package is installed.
-Out of the box, Bizible will NOT write into any standard Salesforce Object fields.
+This lists the Salesforce Standard Objects that Marketo Measure interacts with, as well as the custom fields that we add to these objects once the connection is established and the Marketo Measure package is installed.
+Out of the box, Marketo Measure will NOT write into any standard Salesforce Object fields.

 **Lead**